 On August 25, 1916, Woodrow Wilson signed into law the Organics Act, creating the National Park Service (NPS), a new federal bureau responsible for protecting the existing 35 national parks and monuments.
 In 1933, the National Park Service greatly expanded when all parks, monuments, and historical areas overseen by the government were transferred to the … Continue reading Planning America’s Best Idea: Master Plans for National Parks

 On 9 April 1865, Confederate General Robert E. Lee surrendered his Army of Northern Virginia to Ulysses S. Grant at Appomattox Courthouse.
 Over the course of April and into early May, more and more Confederate commanders surrendered their armies, and on 10 May 1865, Union troops captured Confederate President Jefferson Davis.
 Three days later, at … Continue reading Brady’s Lens: The Civil War and the Mathew Brady Collection in the National Archives

 This post was written by Mark Meader.
 Mark is an Archives Specialist with the Motion Picture, Sound and Video branch.
 He participated in historical reenactments for over forty years, including over twenty years as a Union private in Civil War reenactments.
 There is a scene in Frank Capra’s film “Mr. Deeds Goes to Town” where Longfellow Deeds … Continue reading Happy Birthday, Ulysses S. Grant!

 Yesterday, in honor of the 150th anniversary of the event, Mark Meader told us how the Civil War came to an end at Appomattox Court House.
 Today, we have a series of maps that show the movements of troops in the area.
-This post was written by Ellen Mulligan.
-Ellen is an Archivist in the … Continue reading Mapping Appomattox
+Maps of the Appomattox area of operations of the Army of the Potomac … Continue reading Mapping Appomattox